 - Do not smoke or if you do, quit smoking.
 Quitting even after years of smoking heavily can still dramatically change and improve your skin’s appearance and help prevent the worsening of wrinkles.

 - Consume a healthy diet.
 Evidence has proven that many vitamins and minerals from your diet can help protect your skin.
 However, though the role of nutrition is still unclear, eating vegetables and fruits have many other benefits.
 This is much more effective than other wrinkle remedies or even the best acne products.
 There are many anti-wrinkle and anti-acne recipes available for you to try.

 - Avoid tanning both from the sun and tanning beds.
-This exposes you and your skin to harmful UV rays that accelerate skin aging and cause age spots, wrinkles, blotchy complexion, or even skin cancer.
+This exposes you and your skin to harmful UV rays that accelerate skin aging and cause age spots, wrinkles, Blotchy skin, or even skin cancer.

 - Test your products, even those labeled as hypoallergenic.
 To do this, simply dab a small amount on the skin of your inner forearm twice daily for 4 to 5 days.
 If no irritation or reaction occurs, it is likely to be safe enough for application on the face.